sclevine/xsum/FORMAT.md

 The human-readable attribute options mask MUST consist of a single `+` followed by any order of at least one option.

-The opaque attribute options mask SHALL encode the human-readable attribute options mask as a case-insensitive hexadecimal number in little endian format.
+The opaque attribute options mask SHALL encode the human-readable attribute options mask as a case-insensitive hexadecimal number in big endian format.
 The number MUST be the sum of all options included in the mask, where the value of each option is two to the power of the ordinal number in the list above.

 ## Tree Format